flowy0/spark-on-k8s/README.md

 Deployment Steps

 1. We are using `kind` to create our local k8s cluster.
+- Kind uses docker containers to run our K8s cluster

 a.
 Create a local cluster with ingress